fivetran/dbt_netsuite/README.md

 #### Multi-Book (Netsuite2 only)
 To include `accounting_book_id` and `accounting_book_name` columns in the end models, set the below variable to `true` in your `dbt_project.yml`.
 This feature is disabled by default.
+> **Note**: The Netsuite dbt package currently only supports disabling of the source tables listed above.
+Please create an issue to request additional tables and/or [features](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/bridgehead_N233872.html) to exclude.
 >Notes:
 > - If you choose to enable this feature, this adds rows for transactions for any non-primary `accounting_book_id`, and your downstream use cases may need to be adjusted.
 > - The surrogate keys for the end models are dynamically generated depending on the enabled/disabled features, so adding these rows will not cause test failures.